minio/docs/source/reference/minio-mc/mc-support-profile.rst

    - ``goroutines``

    If not specified, the command collects data for CPU, memory, block, mutex, threads, and goroutines.

+.. mc-cmd:: --airgap
+   :optional:

+   Use in environments without network access to SUBNET (for example, airgapped, firewalled, or similar configuration).

+   If the deployment is airgapped, but the local device where you are using the :ref:`minio client <minio-client>` has network access, you do not need to use the ``--airgap`` flag.

 .. mc-cmd:: ALIAS
    :required: